julia-vscode/Salsa.jl/bench/README.md

 This directory contains some simple benchmarks for the Salsa package.

+Currently this just contains very simple microbenchmarks that repeatedly set a value and then read from downstream derived functions that depend on the value.
+These microbenchmarks are useful for improving the base Salsa performance of setting and retrieving values in the cache.

 ## Generic Benchmarks

 All benchmarks in this directory should be kept generic so that users can run them with